mountainviewsmartcontracts/mozdm-design/docs/overview.md

 - are the CONTRACT TYPES correct - are there only two??
 - what is the best vocabulary to use?
-- what is the right language to describe the CONTRACT TYPES??
 - what happens if params change during the contract period?